 - It activates your kid’s brain, betters hand-eye coordination, and tool controlling skills.

-- While sitting straight on a chair, your kid must stretch his legs and cross the right leg over the left at the ankles.
+- While sitting straight on a chair, your child must stretch his legs and cross the right leg over the left at the ankles.

 - Taking a deep breath, he should now lean forwards and stretch the arm to reach up to the feet.

-- The gravitational glider stretches your kid’s hamstring and enhances blood and oxygen flow.
+- The gravitational glider stretches your kid’s hamstringiXA trio of muscles at the back of the thighs that go from the hip to slightly below the knee. and enhances blood and oxygen flow.

-- The exercise boosts your kid’s self-expression, confidence, and stability..
+- The exercise boosts your child’s self-expression, confidence, and stability..

-- Your kid has to either stand or sit down comfortably.
+- Instruct your child to either stand or sit down comfortably.

 - He should place the right hand on the lips and the palm of the left hand over the navel position.